 The Burden of Proof

-In addition, prosecutors must prove beyond a reasonable doubt that you had no intention to return the borrowed item and in fact planned on keeping it.
-For example, an email message bragging to another person that you intend to keep an item you supposedly “borrowed” could be used as evidence of theft.
+In addition, prosecutors must prove beyond a reasonable doubt to convict that you had no intention to return the borrowed item and, in fact, planned on keeping it.
+For example, an email message bragging to another person that you intend to keep an item you supposedly “borrowed" could be used as evidence of theft.
+But the intent to keep must be present at the time of the taking.
+The factfinder will decide, based on the facts of your case, whether the intent existed.

 Even if you did intend on keeping an item under the pretense of borrowing it, the burden of proof often is too difficult to overcome.
 For example, you may have asked to borrow your neighbor's lawn mower with no intention of actually returning it.
 If you consistently ignore your neighbor's request to return it, did you steal it?
-A court may decide that your actions speak louder than words.
+A court may decide that your actions speak louder than words and that you had the intent of keeping the lawnmower at the time.

 Have You Been Accused of Stealing Something You Borrowed?
 Call an Attorney